In this Article

-Auto-shutdown is a feature available in your Paperspace Console that allows you to set your machine to power off after being idle for a certain period of time.
+Auto-shutdown is a feature available in the Paperspace Console that allows you to set your machine to power off after being idle for a certain period of time.
 We highly recommend this for hourly users who want to safeguard against leaving their machines on by mistake, but it's a great feature for all users!
-The default setting for auto-shutdown is 24 hours.

 The criteria for Paperspace to initiate an auto-shutdown are that the machine must be idle (no active programs running) and there must be no open Paperspace connections, meaning all browser tabs and app windows must be closed.
 See the note below for how we detect active connections.